Erode

 Mulbagal, situated in the present-day Kolar district of Karnataka, gained fame as a hub for Dvaita philosophy study.
 Saint Sripadaraja, belonging to the 15th century, founded a center for Dvaita philosophy in Mulbagal, which evolved into a renowned academic institution.
 Sri Vyasaraja, a disciple of this distinguished philosopher, further enriched the legacy.

-For a deeper understanding of Sri Sripadaraja and Mulbagal's significance, refer to our page "Sripadaraja mutt, Narasimha Theertham, Mulbagal, Kolar, Karnataka."
+For a deeper understanding of Sri Sripadaraja and Mulbagal's significance, refer to our page 'Sripadaraja mutt, Narasimha Theertham, Mulbagal, Kolar, Karnataka.'

-Established with a considerable following, the Sripadaraja mutt branched out to various locations to propagate Dvaita philosophy actively.
+Established with a considerable following, the Sripadaraja mutt branched out to various locations to propagate the Dvaita philosophy actively.
 In the 17th century, the 16th guru in the mutt's lineage, Sri Sri Lakshmi Manohara Theertha, extensively toured South India, disseminating 'dvaita' teachings.
 Arriving at Odapalli village near Erode, the saint, enchanted by its beauty, decided to establish a learning center there, subsequently known as Odapalli Mutt.

 While predominantly residing in Odapalli, the saint had a considerable following across Erode, prompting devotees from the western bank of the Kaveri River to acquire land in Marapalayam near Rathri Chatram, Erode, for his dwelling and scholarly activities.

 In the granted land at Marapalayam, Swamiji installed the idol of Sri Anjaneya Swami and inaugurated a learning center.
-An intriguing incident unfolded when a sculptor presented Swamiji with an idol believed to be sculpted by his ancestors years ago.
+An intriguing incident unfolded when a sculptor presented Swamiji with an idol believed to have been sculpted by his ancestors years ago.
 Astonishingly, it turned out to be the idol of Sri Anantha Theertha (Sri Madvacharya), leaving Swamiji overjoyed at the blessing received.

 The idol of Sri Anantha Theertha was placed alongside Sri Anjaneya Swamy, and regular worship rituals commenced.

 After enlightening many followers and establishing two learning centers in Erode, Sri Sri Lakshmi Manohara Theertha entered Brindavana.
-His Brindavana, located on the eastern bank of the Kaveri River near Pallipalayam, is now known as "Nava Brindavana" housing the revered Brindavanas of eight other saints from Sripadaraja Mutt.
+His Brindavana, located on the eastern bank of the Kaveri River near Pallipalayam, is now known as ‘Nava Brindavana’ housing the revered Brindavanas of eight other saints from Sripadaraja Mutt.
 It is a magnificent sight to see the nine Brindavana of revered saints on the banks of Kaveri.

 Today Mrithika Brindavana of Sri Raghavendra Swami had been established at the Marapalayam site where Sri Lakshmi Manohara Theertha stayed.
-Beside is the learning center of Sri Sripadaraja mutt.
+Beside is the learning center of Sri Sripadaraja Mutt.

 A visit to Navabrindavana during the morning hours presents a serene ambiance by the flowing Kaveri River, offering a tranquil setting for devotees.
 Sitting in the presence of these revered idols worshipped by great saints can evoke an inner peace that lingers as an unforgettable experience for years to come.

-SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST, THINKS AHEAD AND ACTS FOR SURE.
+SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST